revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Vector class is preferred over ArrayList class when you are developing a multi threaded application.
+The Vector class is preferred over ArrayList class when you are developing a multi-threaded application.
-But, precautions need to be taken because vector may reduce the performance of your application as it is thread safe and only one thread is allowed to have object lock at any moment of time and remaining threads have to wait until a thread releases the object lock.
-So, it is always recommended that if you don’t need thread safe environment, it is better to use ArrayList class than the Vector class.And also Vector class is often considered as obsolete or “Due for Deprecation” by many experienced Java developers.
-They always recommend and advise not to use Vector class in your code.
+But, precautions need to be taken because vector may reduce the performance of your application as it is Thread-safe and only one thread is allowed to have an object lock at any moment of time and the remaining threads have to wait until a thread releases the object lock.
+So, it is always recommended that if you don’t need thread safe environment, it is better the to use ArrayList class than the Vector class.And also Vector class is often considered as obsolete or “Due for Deprecation” by many experienced Java developers.
+They always recommend and advise not to the use Vector class in your code.
 They prefer using ArrayList over Vector class.

 </blockquote>
 </details>